awesomemotive/easy-digital-downloads/readme.txt

 = Support for many payment gateways, including Stripe and PayPal =

 The internet has made it possible for anyone to sell their products to a world-wide audience.
-No matter where you live, Easy Digital Downloads can be your eCommerce solution.
+No matter where you live, Easy Digital Downloads can be your e-Commerce solution.
 We offer integrations for the most common merchant processors and, through 3rd party extensions, support for many, many more as well.

 Payment gateways supported in the free Easy Digital Downloads plugin: